Aspen ski racer Wiley Maple healthy again, ready to ‘do some damage’ on World Cup

 November 27, 2017

-If anything, this weekend's World Cup races in Lake Louise are about pushing any lingering doubt aside for Aspen ski racer Wiley Maple.
+If anything, the recent World Cup races on Saturday, Nov.
+25 and Sunday, Nov.
+26 in Lake Louise were about pushing any lingering doubt aside for Aspen ski racer Wiley Maple.

 "This summer, I wasn't sure if I would race again," Maple said.
 "What I'd like to see happen with my skiing is hopefully show that I can ski very quickly and really make a push for being a full-blown World Cup skier."